linttrapmedia/oem-element/README.md

 DIV.innerHTML(() => DIV.innerText("example")); // <div><div>example</div></div>
 ```

-#### Render element with multiple attributes and styles and uses conditions.
+#### Render element with multiple attributes and styles and conditions.

 Notice how we can define multiples of the same attribute or style and add a condition?
-This allows us to dynamically declare state inline without having to get fancy about our interactions between our dom, styling, behaviors, etc.
+This allows us to dynamically declare state inline without the code falling apart.

 ```typescript
 UL.attr("id", "example")